Tees Transporter Bridge: Proposal and construction (1872–1911)

+Open (1911–2019)

-During the First World War Middlesbrough was bombed by an L11 Zeppelin in April 1916.
+During the First World War, Middlesbrough was bombed by an L11 Zeppelin in April 1916.
 During this raid it was reported that a bomb fell through the structure before hitting the river below.
-During the Second World War the superstructure of the bridge was hit by a bomb.
-In 1953, the gondola got stuck half-way.
-While it was stuck, gale force winds lashed water to within inches of it; despite this the bridge continued to operate.
+During the Second World War, the superstructure of the bridge was hit by a bomb.
+In 1953, the gondola got stuck halfway.
+While it was stuck, gale force winds lashed water to within inches of it; despite this, the bridge continued to operate.

-In 1961 the bridge was painted blue.
+In 1961, the bridge was painted blue.

 In 1974, the comedy actor Terry Scott, travelling between his hotel in Middlesbrough and a performance at the Billingham Forum, mistook the bridge for a regular toll crossing and drove his Jaguar off the end of the roadway, landing in the safety netting beneath.

-In December 1993, the bridge was awarded the Institution of Mechanical Engineers' highest honour, The Heritage Plaque, for engineering excellence, in recognition of the Council's efforts in keeping the bridge in good working order.
-Its historical importance was also recognised in 1985 by its listing as a Grade II* Listed Building and its prominence as a local landmark was further enhanced in 1993 by the installation of floodlights that operate during the winter months.
+In December 1993, the bridge was awarded the Institution of Mechanical Engineers' highest honour, the Heritage Plaque, for engineering excellence, in recognition of the council's efforts in keeping the bridge in good working order.
+Its historical importance was also recognised in 1985 by its listing as a Grade II* Listed Building, and its prominence as a local landmark was further enhanced in 1993 by the installation of floodlights that operate during the winter months.